Mathematical methods in region-based theories of space: the case of Whitehead points: Spaces of Whitehead points

-Observe that in the case of abstractive sets \emph{covering} is nothing but a form of \emph{cofinality} for $\geq$-relation: an abstractive set $A$ covers an abstractive set~$B$ iff $B$ is cofinal with $A$.
+We can also conclude that there are spaces in which both sets of points coincide on the whole space, not only its subspace.
+To this end, observe that in the case of abstractive sets \emph{covering} is anything but a form of \emph{cofinality} for $\geq$-relation: an abstractive set $A$ covers an abstractive set~$B$ iff $B$ is cofinal with $A$.
 Putting the dual $\geq$ of \emph{part of} relation in focus, and assuming Axiom of Choice, every chain $C$ in any Boolean contact algebra has a~cofinal well-ordered subchain~$C'$ with respect to $\geq$, where we refer to the dual notion of the well-ordered set by requiring the existence of the maximal element for $\geq$ in every non-empty subset of $C'$.
-On the other hand, the countable chain condition entails that every infinite well-ordered subset of regions must be countable.
+On the other hand, the countable chain condition entails that every infinite well-ordered set of regions must be countable.
+Therefore:

-The results of this section put us into the position to draw the following conclusion: if an~atomless Boolean contact algebra satisfies the interpolation axiom~\eqref{DV6}, the non-tangential part axiom~\eqref{DV7}, the connectedness axiom \eqref{C5-for-ll} and the countable chain condition, then it satisfies the equality $\prePt_G=\prePt_W$, since in all contact algebras that meet the aforementioned constraints countable sets of regions faithfully represent both $G$- and $W$-representatives.
-The algebra $\RO(\Real^n)$ of regular open subsets of the $n$-dimensional Euclidean space has all the listed properties and has non-empty sets of both Grzegorczyk and Whitehead representatives, so the class of Boolean contact algebras in which both collections of representatives exist and coincide with one another is non-empty.